tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.nn.moments.md

 across `axes`.
 If `x` is 1-D and `axes = [0]` this is just the mean and variance of a vector.

+Note: for numerical stability, when shift=None, the true mean would be computed and used as shift.

 When using these moments for batch normalization (see `tf.nn.batch_normalization`):